 - Try to maintain respectful communications with your partner so that you can reach acceptable agreements without the need for litigation.

-If you need help with any aspect of proving a common-law relationship in B.C., speak with one of the lawyers at Spectrum Family Law in Vancouver.
+If you need help with any aspect of proving a common-law relationship, speak with one of the lawyers at Spectrum Family Law in BC.
 We can help you assess your options during an initial consultation.